bhubbard/api-log-pro/README.md

 ## Description

 This plugin enables logging of all calls to the WordPress REST API.
+You can view all logs from the WordPress Admin under **API Log Pro**.

 ### API Access to Logs